ChanthMiao/ghc-wiki-mirror/impredicative-polymorphism/impredicative-2015.md

 - Treat only the co-domain covariantly, leading to `sigma1 ~ sigma3 /\ InstanceOf sigma2 sigma4`.

-Which are the the benefits of each option?
+Which are the benefits of each option?

 ## Changes to approximation